cake-tech/cakewallet-guides/docs/tutorials/mobile-hardening.md

 ### Exchanging

 We recommend exchanging using the "Tor only" setting.
 Exchanging over Tor has reasonably good performance.
-After your wallet shows as "Synchronized" at the top of the home page, enable Tor with Orbot.
+After your wallet shows as "SYNCHRONIZED" at the top of the home page, enable Tor with Orbot.

 ## Using InviZible Pro